Updated faculty development training materials now online

 - the rights and responsibilities of postsecondary institutions;

-- reasonable accommodations and universal design strategies for working with students who have disabilities; and
+- reasonable accommodations and universal design strategies for working with students who have disabilities;

 These materials are for use in departmental and campus-wide presentations to stimulate discussion and action.
 Each presentation option can be tailored for meetings of administrators, departmental chairs, advisors, faculty, teaching assistants, and support staff.
 The presentations are intended for use in public and private; large and small; and two-year, four-year, and technical postsecondary institutions.